Chicken Madness Review

 This slot definitely features a unique art style that looks reminiscent of cartoons such as Cow and Chicken or Courage the Cowardly Dog with the creepy looking humans and the wired looking animals.

 The background of the slot features chicken huts to the left and a town to the right that seems to honour chickens as there is a golden statue of a chicken's body.
 On the reels, there are creepy animals such as foxes and chickens but there are also humans such as chefs and hunters which all look terrifying.

 Naturally, there are chicken noises and general ambient sounds - but this is enhanced with a soft musical score creating something peaceful to juxtapose with the chaotic animal noises.

 When players open up the slot, there is nothing unfamiliar to the seasoned slot player as the game features a bonus round, multipliers and even jackpots to be won.

 One thing worth noting is that the menu bar at the bottom of the screen has two views: one with the spin button and bet level, and one with rules and general paytable.

 Players will find that the RTP in this slot is 96.06% which is decent enough and there is also a high volatility level leading to bigger wins but less frequently.

-As for the maximum win, there is currently no stated amount but there are four jackpots with two of them being progressive leading to some decent wins.
+As for the maximum win, it's only 472x stake but there are four jackpots with two of them being progressive leading to some decent wins.